IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 In all these examples, though, the most curious one has to be that of Yashasvi Jaiswal.
 Like Venkatesh, he too is a retained player on the bench.
 But unlike Venkatesh, he didn’t get a considerable run before being sidelined.

 The 20-year-old was retained by Rajasthan Royals for Rs 4 crore.
 He was one among just three players that RR put such faith in, the other two being skipper Sanju Samson and star opener Jos Buttler.
-But all it took were just three games for Jaiswal to be replaced.
+But it took just three games for Jaiswal to be replaced.
 He hasn’t played the last seven matches his team featured in.

 Rajasthan recently defeated Royal Challengers Bangalore and the player of the match was Riyan Parag.
 The right-hander scored an unbeaten 56 off 31 to help his team win.
 This was after he had scored 48 runs in five innings earlier in the season, and averaged 11.62 and 12.28 respectively in the previous two seasons having played 23 games in total.